Shopify/react-native-skia/docs/docs/video.md

 ## Using expo-asset

-Below is an example where we use [expo-asset](https://docs.expo.dev/versions/latest/sdk/asset/) to load the video.
+Below is an example of how to use [expo-asset](https://docs.expo.dev/versions/latest/sdk/asset/) to load the video.

 ```tsx twoslash
 import { useVideo } from "@shopify/react-native-skia";